great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

 ## Sample data
 The examples provided on this page use a sample of [NYC taxi trip record data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+The sample data is provided using multiple mediums (CSV file, Postgres table) to support each workflow.

-Using this data, you can make certain assumptions.
+When using the taxi data, you can make certain assumptions.
 For example:
 * The passenger count should be greater than zero because at least one passenger needs to be present for a ride.
 And, taxis can accommodate a maximum of six passengers.
 * Trip fares should be greater than zero.

-## Try an exploratory workflow to validate data in a DataFrame
+## Validate data in a DataFrame
 This example workflow walks you through connecting to data in a Pandas DataFrame and validating the data using a single Expectation.

 :::tip Pandas install